oracle-livelabs/security/accessgovernance-oci-iam/create-ag-group-policies/create-ag-group-policies.md

-# Create Group for Access Governance
+# Create Group and Policies for Access Governance

 ## Introduction